 By the 1860s, there were widely differing views within the British scientific community about the ways in which the future development of science should occur.
 George Airy, the Astronomer Royal, was very much of the view that Science was best served by private rather than public enterprise.
 In the opposite camp was Lord Wrottesley, who in earlier years had had a private observatory less than a mile from the Royal Observatory at his then house in Blackheath.
-A founding member of the Royal Astronomical Society (RAS), Wrottesley was a passionate believer in the need for more state involvement in the organisation and funding of scientific activity.
+A founding member of the Royal Astronomical Society (RAS) and a member of the Observatory’s Board of visitors from 1843 until his death in 1867, Wrottesley was a passionate believer in the need for more state involvement in the organisation and funding of scientific activity.
 He served for sixteen years as Chairman of the Parliamentary Committee of the British Association for the Advancement of Science.
 Although astronomical research on the continent was generously supported by the state, in Britain such research was usually paid for out of the pockets of educated and wealthy gentlemen (the so-called Grand Amateurs) such as Huggins, Lassell and De la Rue.In 1868, a year after Wrottesley’s death, Lieutenant-Colonel Alexander Strange and (Joseph) Norman Lockyer vigorously took up the cause for more state involvement in science.
 Two years later, a Royal Commission was set up to inquire into Scientific Instruction and the Advancement of Science.
 The Chairman was William Cavendish, the seventh Duke of Devonshire, who for many years had served on Wrottesley’s committee.
 The commission sat from 1870–75 and produced a large number of reports.
 Amongst its members was George Stokes who since 1860 had been a member of the Observatory’s Board of Visitors.
 Its secretary was Norman Lockyer.
 A civil servant and journal editor, Lockyer was also a solar astronomer, a fellow of the RAS and a junior member of its Council.
 There he was disliked by many – in part because of his lobbying for the setting up of a state funded solar physics observatory of which he anticipated being the head.
-The Council was heavily influenced in its decision making by Airy, who at that time was also President of the Royal Society.
+The Council was heavily influenced in its decision making by Airy who was also President of the Royal Society from 1871–3.

 Amongst those who gave evidence to the Commission in 1872 were Strange, Airy, and two members of the Observatory’s Board of Visitors: De la Rue and Spottiswode.
 Amongst other things, they (and others) were asked for their views on the desirability of a state funded solar physics observatory and about how such an observatory might be organised.